After Months Stuck Living In Airport, Syrian Finds Refuge Half A World Away

 Do you know if they require visa for north of the wall ??😏😏#syrian_stuck_at_airport #mystory_hassan pic.twitter.com/7b8fnD62dV

-And all the while, he ate extra airplane meals offered him by employees in the airport, accrued thousands of Twitter followers — and he struggled to find a way to leave.
+All the while, he ate extra airplane meals offered him by employees in the airport, accrued thousands of Twitter followers — and struggled to find a way to leave.

 "I'm just a normal guy who finds himself all of a sudden in special circumstances, and who tried to stand up, asking for his rights," he explained in an August video, trying to be heard over the PA system in the background.

-Eventually he found some allies in that struggle, but he found them in a rather unlikely place: Whistler, a small resort town in the Canadian province of British Columbia.
+Eventually he found some allies in that struggle.
+But he found them in a rather unlikely place: Whistler, a small resort town in the Canadian province of British Columbia.

 I know u! u r the guy from the news, the flight attendant said after approach me then she asked:— Hassan Al Kontar (@Kontar81) July 4, 2018